igneus/church-calendar-api/README.md

 # Church Calendar API

-Query Roman Catholic liturgical calendar through HTTP requests.
+Browse Roman Catholic liturgical calendar through a web interface or obtain it's data in JSON format through an API.

 Powered by
 [calendarium-romanum][caro] and